Joker666/cogman/example/simple/README.md

 ```

 #### Start Background
-this simple api call will start a client and a server.
+This simple api call will start a client and a server.

 ```go
 if err := cogman.StartBackground(cfg); err != nil {